selenaqian/moono/doc/API_CHANGES.md

 on the view when actions in the backend occurred.
 4. (4/7/2020) Modified the updateHand(int cardsLeft) method to be updateHand(int playerNumber, int cardsLeft) because realized the view needs to know which player to update the hand view of in that method.
+5. (4/7/2020) Renamed and modified GamePlay to GameModel as it will be referenced in the View.
+The interface is now specific to card games and includes methods to manage drawing and playing cards.